 Point University makes counseling services available to all students.
 Students desiring counseling services may make appointments directly with counselors by email at counseling@point.edu or by contacting the office at 706-385-1024.
 Counseling is available on a first-come, first-served basis.
 Due to limited resources, students may be limited to a maximum of 3 sessions unless space is otherwise available.
-If the counselors have no available hours, a waiting list is maintained or referrals may be provided for off-campus services.
+Both traditional and online students can access free tele-counseling through Virtual Care.
 Other than very few exceptions, which will be covered during intake, counseling services are completely confidential.